unswsecsoc/constitution/README.md

 # 1 INTRODUCTION
     1.1 The official name of the club shall be "The Security Society of UNSW".
     1.2 The club shall be affiliated to Arc.
-    1.3 The aims and objectives of the club are:
+    1.3 The aims and objectives of the club are to:
-      1.3.1 Spreading awareness of security in its many forms, including computer and real life.
+      1.3.1 Spread awareness of security in its many forms, including computer and real life;
-      1.3.2 Host events to facilitate the development of skills and knowledge of security.
-      1.3.3 Provide networking opportunities between students and companies in the security industry.
+      1.3.2 Host events to facilitate the development of skills and knowledge of security; and 1.3.3 Provide networking opportunities between students and companies in the security industry.
     1.4 In all matters not specifically dealt with herein, the procedures set out in the latest edition of Guide for Meetings and Organisations by N.E.R.
 Renton shall apply.